LeToNode/Play2.0-CN-doc/javaGuide/JavaControllers.md

 ## Composing Actions

-Action can easily be composed using the `@With` annotation:
+Action can also be easily composed using the `@With` annotation:

 ```java
 @With(VerboseAction.class)